-These donations come from creditors such as banks, building societies, high cost credit providers, utility companies and The Money Advice Service.
-With their financial support we helped 620,000 people in 2017.
+These donations come from creditors such as banks, building societies, high cost credit providers, utility companies and Money Helper, formerly The Money Advice Service.
+With their financial support we helped 24,463 clients become debt free in 2021.

 We estimate that the social cost of problem debt to society is £8.3bn a year through the additional strain on health services, lost productivity, lost jobs and longer term reliance on welfare and support services.

 With predicted rises in interest rates and further pressure on those living on welfare payments, we expect the need for our services to continue to increase, and without the continued support of our funders we won’t be able to meet that demand.
 Our main source of funding is a model called fair share contribution (FSC).

 Creditors understand that free debt advice is beneficial to their customers, and society as a whole.

 Fair share contribution (FSC) is a funding model that we introduced to the UK whereby creditors make a donation to our charity.
 With FSC creditors who receive a payment from one of their customers on a StepChange debt management plan pay a percentage-based contribution for our service, based on the payments they receive.